balanced/balanced-api/testing.md

 # Testing

-## Credit and Debit States
+## Credit Status

 Use the following bank account numbers to create a credit with a specific status.
-Any account number not listed below will create a credit with a status of `pending` in the test environment.
+Only the following account and routing numbers may be unsed in the test environment.

 ### `pending`
 `9900000000`<br>